Continuous-time q-learning for mean-field control problems: Introduction

 \section{Introduction}

-Mean-field control problems, also known as McKean-Vlasov control problems, concern stochastic systems of large population where the agents interact through the distribution of their states and actions and the optimal decision is made by a social planner to attain the Pareto optimality.
-It has been seen rapid progress in both theories and applications in the study of McKean-Vlasov control problems in the past two decades.
+Mean-field control (MFC) problems, also known as McKean-Vlasov control problems, concern stochastic systems of large population where the agents interact through the distribution of their states and the optimal decision is made by a social planner to attain the Pareto optimality.
+It has been seen rapid progress in both theories and applications in the study of MFC problems in the past two decades.
 The comprehensive survey of this topic and related studies can be found in \cite{CarD} and \cite{CarD2}.

-By nature, the model parameters in the stochastic system with a large population of agents are generally difficult to observe or estimate, and it is a desirable research direction to design efficient learning algorithms for solving the mean-field control problems under the unknown environment.
+By nature, the model parameters in the stochastic system with a large population of agents are generally difficult to observe or estimate, and it is a desirable research direction to design efficient learning algorithms for solving the MFC problems under the unknown environment.
 Reinforcement learning (RL) provides many well-suited learning algorithms for this purpose that enables the agent to learn the optimal control through the trial-and-error procedure.
 Through the exploration and exploitation in RL, the agent takes an action and observes a reward outcome that signals the influence of the agent's action such that the agent can learn to select actions based on past experiences and by making new choices.
 Recently, many exploration-exploitation RL algorithms for single agent's control problems were quickly adopted and generalized in many multi-agent and mean-field reinforcement learning applications.